Trust is the new currency of business. — Stephen Covey

 People will always trust imperfection with integrity over a perfect facade.

-If you work these six tenets into your software experience strategy, you are sure to generate trust and pull more of your users over the “Trust Threshold.”
+If you work these six brainstorming tools into your customer experience strategy, you are sure to generate trust and pull more of your users over the “Trust Threshold.”
 The more you invest in each one, in fact, the more overall trust you will create.
+The more you empower the people on the front lines with this knowledge, the more sustainably you will build a culture of trust in your organization.